Search blog:

 9. Not being aware of the High Income Child Benefit Tax Charge

-But what a lot of taxpayers don’t know is they may have to pay a tax charge known as the High Income Child Benefit Charge if they (or their partner) individually earn over £60,000 per year and are in receipt of the benefit payment.
+More than 7.2 million UK families receive Child Benefits every year, which can be a huge help in making ends meet.
+But what many taxpayers don’t know is that they may have to pay a tax charge known as the High Income Child Benefit Charge if they (or their partner) individually earn over £60,000 per year and receive the benefit payment.

 In this situation, you’ll be charged 1% of your Child Benefit for every £200 you earn above £60,000.
 Therefore, if your income is more than £80,000 per year, the charge will be equal to the Child Benefit payment.

-• you can reduce your ‘adjusted net income’ by making a pension contribution either as part of an occupational pension scheme or a personal pension, and so reduce the tax charge payable, or
+• You can reduce your ‘adjusted net income’ by making a pension contribution either as part of an occupational pension scheme or a personal pension, and so reduce the tax charge payable, or

 10. Not claiming charitable donations

+Finally, many people don’t realise that you can lower your taxes by claiming charitable donations.
 Every donation you make to a registered charity or a Community Amateur Sports Club (CASC) is 100% tax-free.
 These donations are normally made through Gift Aid.

 Gift Aid is the most popular way of donating to charities because it lets charities or CASCs claim an extra 25p from the UK Government for every £1 you donate.

-For example, let’s say you’re a high earner and you donate £100 to a local charity.
+Let’s say you’re a high earner and you donate £100 to a local charity.
 They can claim Gift Aid on your donation to top up the contribution to £125 (at no extra cost to you).
-You can either choose to claim £100 on your Self Assessment return to lower your tax bill — or you can choose to claim all £125 as long as you’re willing to pay 40% tax on the extra £25.

 Other common Self Assessment mistakes